notxtr/FEDAssg1/README.md

 To return to the homepage, users would have to click on the Kessoku Band logo on the top left of the screen.
 ## Credits
 Information about each of the band members were copied from the Bocchi The Rock Fandom website.
+Images of merchandise are taken from the AmiAmi e-commerce website
 ### Content

 ### Media
 - The photos used in this site were obtained from Google and the Bocchi The Rock Fandom Wiki website
 ### Acknowledgements
-- I received inspiration for this project from the existing "Bocchi The Rock" anime, as well as some layouts from the AmiAmi e-commerce website
+- I received inspiration for this project from the existing "Bocchi The Rock" anime.